-We also took profits from a few of our more cyclical stocks, which have been boosted by recent market moves, oil major Shell being the largest.
+We also took profits from a few of our more cyclical stocks, which have been boosted by recent market moves.
+They included oil major Shell and engineering and services business for the industry Schlumberger.

 Focus on profits

 There are three major issues for the world right now: inflation is high, labour markets and supply chains are still untangling pandemic effects, and general uncertainty is running high.